Remove the iOS or iPadOS beta

 For devices running iOS 16.3.1 or iPadOS 16.3 or earlier:

 - Go to Settings > General > VPN & Device Management.

-- Tap the iOS Beta Software Profile.
+- Tap the iOS & iPadOS Beta Software Profile that appears.

-To remove the developer beta immediately, you need to erase and restore your device.
-Then—if you have an archived backup—you can set up your device again from that backup.
+After erasing and restoring your device, if you have an archived backup, you can set up your device from that backup.